 Yes, we run quarterly all-hands that we call the ‘State of the Vimeo’.
 We invest a lot of time into it and it’s packed with content.
 It’s heavily product-focused, but we’re consistently tying the presentations back to our overall strategy, goals, and Vimeo’s mission.
 This makes us feel like it’s a continuous discussion from the previous all-hands.

-Our CEO, Anjali Sud, is very clear in setting a strategy for us and outlining how we’re progressing towards the goals.
+Our CEO, Anjali Sud, is very clear in setting a strategy for us and outlining how we’re progressing toward the goals.
 That’s reflected in all of the conversations.

 During the meeting, every department shares an update from the business side of things.
 We go through product updates and people updates.
 At the end of each meeting, we run a Q&A. That’s where we use Slido.